ellmetha/django-machina/README.rst

 |

-*Django-machina* was built with integration in mind : the application is designed to be used inside existing Django applications.
+*Django-machina* was built with integration in mind: the application is designed to be used inside existing Django applications.
 It is not a standalone forum solution.

-*Django-machina* was built with customization and extensibility in mind : each single functionality of the application can be customized or overriden to accommodate with your needs.
+*Django-machina* was built with customization and extensibility in mind: each single functionality of the application can be customized or overriden to accommodate with your needs.
 In fact, *django-machina* uses the same techniques as those introduced by the famous django-oscar_ e-commerce framework to allow powerfull customizations.

 .. _django-oscar: https://github.com/django-oscar/django-oscar